 On December 16, 2002, National Security Presidential Directive-23 directed the DoD to establish a capability to protect the U.S. homeland, forces, and its allies from ballistic missile attacks starting in 2004.
 The ballistic missile defense program develops the capability to defend territories and forces of the U.S. and its allies against all classes and ranges of ballistic missile threats.
 To protect the territory of Guam and the U.S. forces on Guam from such threats from nations not supportive of the U.S., an AMDTF is proposed to be sited on Guam.
-Although there has not yet been a final determination of whether the Army will be given the ballistic missile mission on Guam, this Final EIS analyzes how that mission would be conducted.
-The ultimate decision on whether to establish the AMDTF will be made at some time after the Record of Decision (ROD) regarding the Marine Corps relocation.
 Weapons emplacement siting criteria, such as operational threats and requirements, and the analysis of siting alternatives are classified.
-This information is in a Classified Appendix to this public EIS.
+This information is in a Classified Appendix to this public EIS/OEIS.